-7.2.3 Authorization
+7.2.2 Authorization

-The LWM2M Client authorizes logical operations requested by a LWM2M Server by verifying the access to the requested based on the conjunction of the access right to the Resource for the LWM2M Server and the access type of the Resource.
-This chapter specifies how the LWM2M Client obtains the access rights of the LWM2M Server to the Resource and authorizes the logical operation on the Resource or Object Instance.
+The LWM2M Client authorizes logical operations requested by a LWM2M Server by verifying the access to the requested Object Instance based on the conjunction of the access right to the Object Instance for the LWM2M Server and the supported logical operations of the Resource.
+This chapter specifies how the LWM2M Client obtains the access rights of the LWM2M Server to the Object Instance and authorizes the logical operation on the Resource or Object Instance.

+The LWM2M Object specification defines the logical operations that are allowed to be performed for each Resource within an Object Instance.
+If a Resource has Resource Instances then the logical operations allowed by the LWM2M Client for the Resource are applied to each Resources Instance.

 The LWM2M Server and the LWM2M Client MUST support the authorization procedure described in Section 7.2.3 Authorization.